 9. Sulu Racquet Tail

-Scientific name: Prioniturus verticalis
+Scientific name: Prioniturus verticalis.

-Interesting fact: Prioniturus verticalis are tame parrots that are easily recognizable due to their tails.
+Interesting fact: Prioniturus verticalis are tame parrots easily recognizable due to their tails.
 They have two long, blackish tail extensions that feature a racquet-like shape on its end, hence the name.
 These critically-endangered birds are commonly confused with the Tanygnathus parrots which have shorter tails, pale bills, and racquets that are less conspicuous.

 8. Black Hooded Coucal

-Scientific name: Centropus steerii
+Scientific name: Centropus steerii.

 Bird profile: Black-hooded coucal is a species of cuckoo in the Cuculidae family.
-Mature individuals are usually 46 centimeters in length and prefer to inhabit subtropical or tropical moist lowland forests.
+Mature individuals are usually 46 centimeters long and prefer to inhabit subtropical or tropical moist lowland forests.
 They have a dark bill, greenish-black tail, brownish feathers, and a black head forming a hood.
 These birds are endemic to Mindoro but since 1980, sightings have been limited to only three localities namely Puerto Galera, Malpalon, and Siburan.